CybOXProject/cyboxproject.github.io/documentation/object-relationships/index.md

 This page contains a detailed listing of the available CybOX Object → Object relationships (from the [ObjectRelationshipVocab-1.1](http://stixproject.github.io/data-model/1.1.1/cyboxVocabs/ObjectRelationshipVocab-1.1/) vocabulary), and adds some additional context for each relationship.
-This includes a richer definition, a listing and description of the Objects that the relationship is most applicable to, its inverse (if existing), and an example XML snippet that demonstrates the relationship in use.
+This includes a richer definition, a listing and description of the Objects that the relationship is most applicable to (note that it may be applicable to others not covered here), its inverse (if existing), and an example XML snippet that demonstrates the relationship in use.

 # Overview